 People who vacation in Florida love the Sunshine State for its shelling!

-During this 1-hour tour (25 Causeway Blvd), the crew bring the goods to you, so all you need to do is shift through sand to find keepers.
+During this 1-hour tour (25 Causeway Blvd), the crew brings the goods to you, so all you need to do is shift through the sand to find keepers.

 If dolphins are spotted in the ocean, the captain will sail out to them.